 Angiosarcoma develops from the cells that make up the walls of blood vessels.
 It can occur anywhere throughout the body but most commonly in the skin, breast, liver, spleen, and in the deep tissues of the body.
 Angiosarcoma in the skin is often found on the face and scalp.

 Bone sarcoma is a cancer that starts in the bone.
 Sometimes a bone sarcoma is called a primary bone cancer.
-It is uncommon, with an average of about 670 diagnoses in the UK each year.
+It is extremely rare and makes up only 0.2% of all cancer diagnoses in England.

 Chondrosarcoma is a bone sarcoma that develops in the cartilage cells.
 It mostly affects adults above the age of 40 and the most common sites are the upper arm, pelvis and thigh bone.
 They make up 37% of all bone sarcoma diagnoses.

 Desmoid-type fibromatosis (DF) is sometimes called Desmoid Tumour or aggressive fibromatosis.
 It is a rare type of benign (non-cancerous) tumour.
+People with DF may have more than one tumour located in the same area of the body.
 DF develops from fibroblasts.
-These are a type of cell that provide cell support for the body’s tissues.

 Fibroblastic sarcoma develops in the fibrous tissues within the body.
 It is most commonly found in the limbs, skin (dermofibrosarcoma) and in the trunk.

 Giant cell tumours (GCT) are benign (non-cancerous) tumours that develop in the bone.
 They mostly occur in the long bones found in the arms and legs.
-They are always found at the end of the bone next to the joint.
+GCT often affects people between the ages of 20 and 30 years old.

-Gynaecological sarcomas, sometimes shortened to gynae sarcomas occur in the female reproductive system: the uterus (womb), ovaries, vagina, vulva and fallopian tubes.
-You may also hear the term uterine sarcoma.
-They can affect women of any age.
+Gynaecological sarcomas, sometimes shortened to gynae sarcomas, occur in the female reproductive system: the uterus (womb), endometrium (womb lining) ovaries, vagina, vulva and fallopian tubes.
+They can affect women of any age although they are very rare in women under th

 Kaposi’s sarcoma is a rare type of cancer that affects the skin, mouth and occasionally the internal organs.